kytos/documentation/tutorials/napps/development_environment_setup.rst

 ..
 CAUTION:: Code to be run in terminal begins with the dollar sign ($).
 If you copy and paste, don't forget to skip this symbol.

-..
-TODO:: Set the time

-The average time to go through it is: XX min
+The average time to go through it is: 10 min

 What you will learn
 ===================